FrankHB/pl-docs/en-US/calling-for-language-features.md

 Some features can be quite "large" in the sense of specification, so they are listed alone by subclauses.

+Approved and proposed design choices are organized as the following "Outline" clause.
+Main highlights (pros) of a design choice as short phrases may be listed in lists, following the subclause title or the introduction paragraph.

 For the purpose of feasibility, concrete languages may be illustrated.
 They are also used as proof-of-concept resources about technical difficulties and reasonability of the design, which would not be exaustive here.

 The features are about the design of languages which.
 Nothing beyond specifications are assumed here except illustrations to prove implementation feasibility.